 Pet screening for apartments is especially important in multi-family buildings, where noise and safety concerns are higher.

-How Long Does Pet Screening Take?
+How Long Does Pet Screening For Rentals Take?

 Though the schedule varies, most pet investigations span one to seven days.
 Renters' ability to provide required documentation, complete interviews, and respond to follow-up questions determines the speed.
-While hand inspections or missing documentation may create delays, employing internet platforms fortunately speeds up the process.
+While hand inspections or missing documentation may create delays, employing internet platforms, fortunately, speeds up the process.

 How Pet Screening Protects Both Landlords and Tenants